cabol/west/README.md

 __Authors:__ Carlos Andres Bolaños R.A. ([`cabolanos@niagarasystems.co`](mailto:cabolanos@niagarasystems.co)).

-A new way to communicate and integrate application, not centralized but distributed!
+A new way to build real-time and high scalable messaging-based applications, not centralized but distributed!

 Overview
 --------

-The application `WEST` (Web/Event-Driven System's Tool) is a tool to build distributed messaging systems, is based on WebSockets and Distributed Erlang.
-It enables applications communicate each other using a simple JSON-based or Text-based protocol through the WebSockets API, breaking the traditional centralized model of MoM and ESB, implementing a real P2P communication and integration system.
+`WEST` (Web/Event-Driven System's Tool) is a tool that enables the development of real-time, mission-critical and messaging-based systems, giving properties such as: massive concurrency, fault-tolerance, high scalability, high performance, and high availability.

-WEST enables the development of real time and mission critical messaging systems, given properties such as: massive concurrency, fault-tolerance, high scalability, high performance, and high availability.
+`WEST` is written in `Erlang/OTP`, enables messaging patterns like Pub/Sub and Request/Reply, and also comes with a WebSocket API with a JSON-based or Text-based protocol in order to interact with it. `WEST` breaks the traditional centralized model of MoM (Message-Oriented Middleware), implementing a real P2P communication system.